[[caption-width-right:336:[[TheLandBeforeTime Littlefoot... let your heart guide you...]]]]

 * " Always There" from the fifth movie.

 * The final verse of "On Your Own" (From The Secret of Saurus Rock), and the entirety of "Bestest Friends" (From the end of The great Longneck Migration)

 ** In fact, the ending of "The Great Longneck Migration".
 Littlefoot's distress at having to choose between his friends and grandparents, or his long-lost father.
+His grandparents distress at the thought of losing him, which they try very hard to cover up for his sake.
 And his final explanation to his father that [[spoiler: he just isn't ready to leave his friends and grandparents, despite really wanting to go live with his father]].

 ** Littlefoot's initial reaction to meeting his dad.
 Instead of a joyous reunion, RealityEnsues and Littlefoot runs off with tears in his eyes and feelings of betrayal in his brain.
-Subverted when he gets over it.
+Subverted when they talk it over and begin to bond.

 * Rooter comforting Littlefoot after his mother dies - he's initially gruff, but then when he realizes why Littlefoot is really so upset, tells Littlefoot that he'll always miss his mother, but she'll always be a part of him as long as he remembers what she taught him.

 ** Particularly the line: "It's ''nobody's'' fault."
 It's such a sweet line in its own right, showing the compassion an old dinosaur has for a heartbroken child (and hints that he's been in Littlefoot's place).
 However, if you've ever lost someone important, then you'll know how desperately you try to look for someone to blame for their passing, including yourself, and sometimes you really need to hear someone say that to you.